 In practice, what this means is that placing the fulcrum nearer to the opposite end of the board than the downward pressure will cause large amounts of upward pressure.
 If, for example, the distance from the fulcrum to the downward force is ten times that of the fulcrum to the upward force, the upward force will be ten times greater.

 A pulley is a wheel with a piece of rope on its rim.
 Pulleys are extremely useful at maximizing force to pull (or lift) and object.
 By using pulleys in combination with one another, you can gain a mechanical advantage and lift objects far heavier than it would be possible to do without a pulley.

 The use of a pulley also allows for a pull to be placed on an object in almost any direction, while force is exerted in another.
 This gives a great deal of flexibility in usage.

 The wheel is often regarded as the exemplar simple machine.
-A wheel is a circular shaped object, often a very shallow cylinder pivoted around an axle, which allows for the wheel to rotate.
+A wheel is a circular shaped object, often a very shallow cylinder pivoted around an axel, which allows for the wheel to rotate.

 Because of the shape formed by a wheel’s rotation, they can be used in conjunction with ropes to make pulleys, or be used as a system of movement.
 A wheel is the same height and shape regardless of its orientation, which means that it has great utility in motion.

 A screw is a device that converts torque (turning motion) into thrust (forward motion).
 In effect, therefore, screws are devices that allow for forces exerted in one plane of motion to have outputs in another.
-They function in the same way as wedges in this respect.
 The earliest application of the screw is believed to be in Ancient Greece or Egypt, where it was used to raise water to irrigate fields.